TransferWise have launched a new debit card, which they say is 11 times cheaper than the banks

 But not anymore.

-In a first of its kind, international money transfer (IMT) specialist TransferWise have today launched a debit card for Australian and New Zealand customers which features, you guessed it, zero transaction fee and no sneaky exchange rate markups.
+In a first of its kind, international money transfer (IMT) specialist TransferWise have today launched a debit card for Australian and New Zealand customers which features, you guessed it, zero transaction fees and no sneaky exchange rate markups.

 It’s called the TransferWise Platinum Debit Mastercard which, according to TransferWise, is 11 times cheaper than many popular bank travel debit and prepaid cards and offers significant savings for card holders who spend in New Zealand, the UK, the US and Europe.